Vitamix almond milk is the smoothest and creamiest raw almond milk I’ve ever made! I’m never going to make it any other way!

 Step-by-Step Tutorial

-Get ready to taste one of the best things you’ve ever had!
+Get ready to taste one of the best homemade nut milks you’ve ever had!
 Here we go!

 You do have to think ahead a little bit when making raw almond milk.
-Almonds are super hard, so you’ll need to soak them for at least 6 hours or overnight in filtered water.
+Raw almonds are super hard, so you’ll need to soak them for at least 6 hours or overnight in filtered cool water.
 I always buy raw almonds at Costco.
 It’s around $12 for 3 pounds.
 They aren’t organic but they work great.

 Soaking: